rachelrf/client-recon/README.md

 # FriendDB
 Mobile-friendly platform for tracking friends’ social media, interests, and life events.

+# Usage
+1. Fork and clone the repo
+2. 'npm install' from the root directory
+3. 'npm start' from the root directory
+4. 'ionic serve' from clientRefactor

+See IonicGuide.md for instructions on installing and using Ionic.

 ##Database Schema